Neo Chequing (Formerly Everyday) Account Review

 What is Neo Financial?

-In this review, we’ll be digging into everything Neo Money so you can get a clear idea of what they have to offer and how they stack up against the best online banks in Canada.
+In this Neo Savings account review, we’ll explore everything Neo provides, leaving you with a clear idea of what they have to offer and how they stack up against the traditional brick-and-mortar banks and also the best online banks in Canada.

 There are no monthly account fees, no Interac e-transfer fees, no pre-authorized debit fees, no NSF fees (yes, really), and the list goes on (and on).

-The website doesn’t specifically say whether the Neo Money Account carries any foreign transaction fees, but the Neo Card (a Mastercard) charges a 2.5% fee on top of the base conversion rate.
-So it’s possible that the Neo Money Account carries the same fee for currency conversion.
+The website doesn’t specifically say whether the Neo Account carries any foreign transaction fees, but the Neo Card (a Mastercard) charges a 2.5% fee on top of the base conversion rate.
+So it’s possible that the Neo Chequing Account carries the same fee for currency conversion.

 If so, it joins a $5 charge for any printed documents as the only regular fee(s) Neo charges.

-Neo Financial’s Neo Money Account is provided by Concentra Bank, which is a CDIC member and provides Neo accountholders with up to $100,000 worth of deposit insurance.
+Neo Financial’s Account is provided by Concentra Bank, which is a CDIC member and provides Neo accountholders with up to $100,000 worth of deposit insurance.

 Neo accounts are secured with biometrics (FaceID/fingerprint lock) as well as 2-factor authentication.